top of page

 The Hidden Cost of Chronic Stress in Manhattan Professionals — and When to Seek an Anxiety Therapist

 In New York City’s most demanding professional circles, stress is often treated as a given.
 Long hours, high-stakes decisions, and constant visibility are simply part of the landscape for many people.
-Many high-performing professionals become adept at functioning under pressure, meeting deadlines, and sustaining outward success even while carrying a steady internal load.
+Many high-performing professionals become adept at functioning under pressure, meeting deadlines, being the reliable one , and sustaining outward success even while carrying a steady internal load.
 Because performance remains strong, chronic stress can quietly normalize itself.
-Over time, however, this

 Couples Therapy NYC: Lily Eckstein on Communication Problems in Relationships